AriFordsham/GHCWiki/status/ghc-6.12.md

 - **External Core** (output only) is working again, thanks to Tim Chevalier.

-- Better **versioning** to support separate compilation; perhaps checksums/fingerprints.
-Already done!
+- Better **versioning** to support separate compilation based on MD5 fingerprints.
+Already done (and documented! see [Commentary/Compiler/RecompilationAvoidance](commentary/compiler/recompilation-avoidance).

 - GHC now uses **libffi** to implement parts of the FFI, replacing some of the home-grown and very architecture-specific code we had to do this.
 Amongst other benefits, this will ease the task of porting GHC in the future.
 Done; but *maybe use it to solve the SE Linux paranoia problem?*